PySimpleGUI/PySimpleGUI/docs/cookbook.md

 while True:                                 # Event Loop
-    event, values = window.read(timeout=10) # Please try and use as high of a timeout value as you can if event in (None, 'Quit'):             # if user closed the window using X or clicked Quit button break
+    event, values = window.read(timeout=10) # Please try and use as high of a timeout value as you can if event in (sg.WIN_CLOSED, 'Quit'):             # if user closed the window using X or clicked Quit button break
     elif event == 'Start/Stop':
         timer_running = not timer_running